 Some of the products that we manufacture and distribute are subject to regulation by federal, state, foreign and local authorities.
 Environmental health and safety laws and regulations are often complex and are subject to change.
 Environmental health and safety laws and regulations may affect us by restricting the manufacture, sale or use of our products or regulating their disposal.
 Regulatory or legislative changes may cause future increases in our operating costs or otherwise affect operations.
-There is no assurance that in the future we may not be adversely affected by such laws or regulations, incur increased operating costs in complying with such regulation, due to the nature of our operations and the frequently changing nature of environmental compliance standards and technology, we cannot predict with any certainty that future material capital expenditures will not be required.
+There is no assurance that in the future we may not be adversely affected by such laws or regulations, incur increased operating costs in complying with such regulations or not be subject to claims for personal injury, property damages or governmental enforcement.
+In addition, due to the nature of our operations and the frequently changing nature of environmental compliance standards and technology, we cannot predict with any certainty that future material capital expenditures will not be required.

 In addition to operational standards, environmental laws also impose obligations on various entities to clean up contaminated properties or to pay for the cost of such remediation, often upon parties that did not actually cause the contamination.
 Accordingly, we may become liable, either contractually or by operation of law, for remediation costs even if the contaminated property is not presently owned or operated by us, or if the contamination was caused by third parties during or prior to our ownership or operation of the property.
 With our extensive acquisition history, we have acquired a number of manufacturing and distribution facilities, and most of these facilities have not been subjected to Phase II environmental tests to determine whether they are contaminated.
-Given the nature of the past operation so foil or groundwater contamination have been identified, even for those properties where an environmental instances of soil or groundwater contamination have been identified.
+Given the nature of the past operations conducted by us and others at these properties, there can be no assurance that all potential instances of soil or groundwater contamination have been identified, even for those properties where an environmental site assessment has been conducted.
 Future events, such as changes in existing laws or policies or their enforcement, or the discovery of currently unknown contamination, may give rise to future remediation liabilities that may be material.